-API Simulator™ is a versatile tool for easily creating and running API simulations.
+API Simulator™ is a versatile tool for easily modeling and running API simulations.

-An API simulation consists of a set of simlets.
-For synchronous request/response type of APIs, like those exposed over HTTP, each simlet simulates the output (the HTTP response) for a given input (the HTTP request).
+An API Simulation consists of a set of simlets.
+For synchronous request/response type of APIs exposed over HTTP:

-The output produced by a simlet is rendered from a template.
+Dynamic responses produced by a simlet are rendered from a template.
 The template is comprised of fragments.
-Special kinds of fragments – placeholders – make it possible to provide dynamic output.
+Special kinds of fragments – placeholders and scriptlets – make it possible to provide dynamic output.